20 cm/50 3rd Year Type naval gun: Type D

 Five twin turrets with maximum elevation of 40° were installed only aboard Myōkō-class cruisers.
 The Mark I guns installed in 1928 and 1929 were replaced by Mark II guns between 1931 and 1934.

 Type E

 Only Mark II guns were installed in type E twin turrets.
 Maximum elevation was 70° in the five turrets installed aboard Atago, Takao, and Chōkai in 1932.
 Early recognition of the impracticality of using these guns for anti-aircraft fire caused reduction of maximum elevation to 55° in all subsequent installations.
 Maya received five 55° turrets as original equipment in 1932.
-Three new turrets with Mark I guns from Myōkō-class cruisers re-bored to Mark II replaced the original type A mounts aboard Furutaka-class cruisers in 1936 and 1937.
+Three new turrets with Mark I guns from Haguro and Ashigara re-bored to Mark II (as there was a shortage of Mark II guns at this time) replaced the original type A mounts aboard Furutaka-class cruisers in 1936 and 1937.
 Tone-class cruisers were completed with four type E turrets in 1937 and 1938.
 Five new turrets replaced the original triple 6-inch turrets aboard Mogami class cruisers between 1939 and 1941.